Symmetry and dynamics of Chebyshev's method: Introduction

 where $ L_{p}(z)=\frac{p(z)p''(z)}{[p'(z)]^{2}} $.
 This is a third order convergent method, i.e., the local degree of $C_p$ at each simple root of $p$ is at least $3$.
-For a linear polynomial or a monomial $p$, $C_p$ is either constant or a linear map.
+For a linear polynomial or a monomial $p$, $C_p$ is either constant or a linear polynomial and, whenever $C_p$ is a linear polynomial, it is in fact a loxodromic M\"{o}bius map and every point except $\infty$ tends to $0$ under the iteration of $C_p$.
 For this reason, from now onwards, we consider polynomials that are not monomials and are of degree at least two.
 Unlike the members of the well-studied K\"{o}nig's family, the Chebyshev's method can have an extraneous attracting fixed point (this is not a root of $p$).
 This may be a possible reason for which not much is known about its dynamics.
 Some results on the dynamics of Chebyshev's method applied to unicritical polynomials $z \mapsto z^n +c$ can be found in \cite{CCV}.
 In \cite{Olivo2017}, Olivo et al. studied the extraneous fixed points of Chebyshev's method applied to some polynomials with real coefficients.
 The Julia sets of some root-finding methods, including Chebyshev's method are discussed by Kneisl \cite{Kneisl}.
 The article \cite{GV2020} reports some general properties of this method and proves the existence of attracting periodic points.
 The degree of $C_p$ is completely determined for all possible $p$ and the dynamics of $C_p$ is investigated for some cubic $p$ in \cite{Nayak-Pal2022}.